 Officials said the report will not recommend disciplinary measures, though officers could be disciplined through the Police Department's internal process.

 Kozicki said he did not know what the report's conclusions will be or whether he was facing discipline.
-He also declined to talk about whether he
+He also declined to talk about whether he would have done anything differently March 21.

 "I think all the people involved in that incident have been criticized in unofficial circles," he said.
 "The luxury of hindsight is that it is always 20/20."